Byron G. Stier

 "Even though I love launching off into the stratosphere of theoretical debates, I always feel the need to come back to earth and discuss how this is going to affect the students and their future practices."

-Professor Stier aims to inspire students with his passion for both the intellectual possibilities and practical applications of the law.
+Dean Stier aims to inspire students with his passion for both the intellectual possibilities and practical applications of the law.
 "Even though I love launching off into the stratosphere of theoretical debates," he explained, "I always feel the need to come back to earth and discuss how this is going to affect the students and their future practices."

-The Gulf Coast Claims Facility as Quasi-Public Fund: Transparency and Independence in Claim Administrator Compensation, 30 MISSISSIPPI COLLEGE SCHOOL OF LAW REVIEW 255 (Symposium Issue; 2011)
+The Gulf Coast Claims Facility as Quasi-Public Fund: Transparency and Independence in Claim Administrator Compensation, 30 MISSISSIPPI COLLEGE SCHOOL OF LAW REVIEW 255 (Symposium Issue, 2011)

 Promotion of Off-Label Use: In Favor of a Regulatory Retreat, 19 ALBANY LAW JOURNAL OF SCIENCE AND TECHNOLOGY 609 (Symposium Issue, 2009)

 Another Jackpot (In)Justice: Verdict Variability and Issue Preclusion in Mass Torts, 36 PEPPERDINE LAW REVIEW 715 (2009)

 Crimtorts, Class Actions, and the Emerging Mass Tort Method, 17 WIDENER LAW JOURNAL 893 (Symposium Issue, 2008)

 Now It's Personal: Punishment and Mass Tort Litigation After Philip Morris v.
 Williams, 2 CHARLESTON LAW REVIEW 433 (Symposium Issue, 2008)